/ / / / / / / /

 Developed and maintained new and existing Internet utilities.
 This included identifying problems inherent in the original design and creating simple solutions, fixing errors in existing code and fully documenting the work for future maintainers.

-Reason for leaving: Work was insufficiently challenging.
-Originally hired for my C++ skills yet they were never used.
+Reason for leaving: Originally hired for my C++ skills yet they were never used.

 Context Ltd